feonit/olap-cube-js/README.md

 In future versions:

 API
-- Add a new interface for dice, slice methods
 - Fix using forgotten otherProps (additional attributes of the members)
 - Add method delete empty cells(+ to example)
 - Add exclude set param
 - Add options for "id" or genericId method
-- Add support for single keyProp in schema
+- Add support for single keyProp in schema and single dependency
 - Update method addMember without rollup options (then more than one member will be added)

 Code quality